ai-mcpx/mcpx-ui/README.md

 # mcpx-ui

-Modern Vue 3 frontend for the **mcpx registry** with comprehensive authentication, CRUD operations, and enhanced user experience.
+Modern Vue 3 frontend for the **MCP Registry** with comprehensive authentication, CRUD operations, and enhanced user experience.
 This application provides an intuitive interface for managing Model Context Protocol (MCP) servers with full integration to the [mcpx backend](https://github.com/ai-mcpx/mcpx).

+> **🎉 Preview Release**: MCP Registry has launched in preview!
+While the system is now more stable, this is still a preview release and breaking changes or data resets may occur.
+We'd love your feedback in [GitHub discussions](https://github.com/modelcontextprotocol/registry/discussions) or in the [#registry-dev Discord](https://discord.com/channels/1358869848138059966/1369487942862504016).

 <img width="1246" alt="mcpx-ui interface" src="images/01.png" />

 ## ✨ Key Features

 ### 🔐 **Enhanced Authentication System**
+- **Anonymous authentication** for public namespace access (currently available)
-- **GitHub OAuth** integration for repository-based permissions
+- **GitHub OAuth** integration for repository-based permissions (planned)
-- **GitHub OIDC** support for GitHub Actions workflows
+- **GitHub OIDC** support for GitHub Actions workflows (planned)
-- **Anonymous authentication** for public namespace access
-- **DNS/HTTP authentication** for custom domain verification
+- **DNS/HTTP authentication** for custom domain verification (planned)
 - **JWT token management** with persistent sessions and auto-refresh
 - **Permission-based UI** - features dynamically appear based on authentication status